How to Use INDEX MATCH with Multiple Criteria for Date Range

 xlookup function-Index Match Multiple Criteria Date Range

 The XLOOKUP assigns 1 as its lookup argument, (H5>=$C$5:$C$16)*(H5<=$D$5:$D$16)*($B$5:$B$16=G5) as lookup_array, $E$5:$E$16 as return_array.
 Also, the formula displays Not Found text in case entries don’t fall in the date range.
-We indicate the assigned criteria in colored rectangles as depicted in the following image.
+We indicated the assigned criteria in colored rectangles as depicted in the following image.

 identification

-For multiple Products, you can apply the XLOOKUP formula and extract the prices upon satisfying the given criteria.
-Also, the formula displays Not Found if the given date criteria don’t expand within the given date range.
+The formula displays Not Found if the given date criteria don’t expand within the given date range.

 xlookup final result